sparcbr/dbdump/README.md

 # dbdump
-Web UI to manage mysql DB schema dumps
+Web UI to manage mysql DB schema dumps, using https://github.com/ifsnop/mysqldump-php as diff tool.

 ## Instructions
 Copy db dir to your project.